 Montreal’s streets are awash with terrasses — perhaps more than ever before.
-But until the easing of restrictions on bars today, June 11, it was only those with restaurant permits that could make use of their outdoor structures of wooden decks or cordoned off metal tables.
+But until the easing of restrictions on bars today, June 11, only those with restaurant permits could use their outdoor structures of wooden decks or cordoned-off metal tables.

-On May 28, the city’s restaurants were permitted to reopen their outdoor spaces, and with that announcement so were a large number of the city’s bars equipped with kitchens and proper permissions, places like pizza-slinging Taverne Atlantic in Park-Ex or Saint-Henri favourite Bar Courcelle.
+On May 28, the city’s restaurants were permitted to reopen their outdoor spaces, and with that announcement, so were a large number of the city’s bars equipped with kitchens and proper permissions, places like pizza-slinging Taverne Atlantic in Park-Ex or Saint-Henri's Bar Courcelle.
 But there is another subset of establishments — the ones that don’t dole out meals — that have had to stand by, largely without the help of takeout revenue.

 Please note that this list is not exhaustive.
 If a Montreal bar you know is opening its terrasse today, or in the coming days, send us a tip at firstname.lastname@example.org.
 We will be updating this list until June 14.